 In the setup of site simulations, the amount of water in the modelled peat soil is filled only with precipitation.
-However, the water supply of the minerotrophic sites such as Degero and Siikaneva also comes from drainage and sub-surface runoff of other land scape elements.
+However, in reality, the water supply of the minerotrophic sites such as Degero and Siikaneva also comes from lateral input.
 This phenomenon cannot be represented in the model since the amount of water coming from sub-surface runoff and drainage remains unknown.
 The modelled WTD therefore rather directly follows the quantity of precipitation.
 Model results for the minerotrophic sites (Degero and Siikaneva) show that the water supply from precipitation only is almost enough to reproduce the observed water table position.
-For these 3 sites, the modelled WTD is in agreement with the observations

-- 5 during the summer, when the soil is no longer frozen.
+For the 3 sites of this study, the modelled WTD is in agreement with the observations during the summer, when the soil is no longer frozen.
 Results from the Degero fens site slightly underestimate the WTD during the summer.
 This small bias can be explained by the amount of water from groundwater, which is not represented in the model.
 The opposite is observed at the Siikaneva site where the WTD is overestimated.
 This could come from an outgoing flow as a small drainage rate.
 The modelled WTD is underestimated when the soil is frozen.
-Since infiltration of snowfall is blocked when the soil is frozen, the water content is underestimated. - The modelled WTD at the Fajemyr site reached 64 cm during March 2006.
+Since infiltration of snowfall is blocked when the soil is frozen, the water content is underestimated.

+The modelled WTD at the Fajemyr site reached 64 cm during March 2006.
 This value can be explained by a low rainfall in the previous year where the annual precipitation is under 75 % of the amount of the year 2006 with a monthly value less than 50 mm/month between September and December.
-The specific vegetation at the Fajemyr site such as mosses helps to hold the water which can then be infiltrated into the soil.
-The underestimation of the modelled WTD can be explained in part by the absence of the representation of mosses in the model. - 15 The meteorological conditions of the minerotrophic peatlands allows a better representation of the hydrology of peatlands than the ombrotrophic bogs such as Fajemyr, where during February and March the simulated frozen soil prevents infiltration and thus maintains undersaturated soil conditions.
+The specific vegetation at the moss-dominated Fajemyr site helps to hold the water, which can then be infiltrated into the soil.
+The underestimation of the modelled WTD can be explained in part by the absence of the representation of mosses in the model.

+The meteorological conditions of the minerotrophic peatlands allows a better representation of the hydrology of peatlands than the ombrotrophic bogs such as Fajemyr, where during February and March the simulated frozen soil prevents infiltration and thus maintains undersaturated soil conditions.